Raviv140/Bisection-method-in-Python/README.md

 # Bisection method
-B_section method - Numeric method to find a function's root
+B_section method - Numeric method to find a function's root in Python

 ### Created by Raviv Herrera